 Big data analytics is important for a variety of reasons, including:

-Improved customer experience: Big data analytics enables organisations to obtain a deeper understanding of their customers’ preferences and behaviour, allowing them to create more personalised products and services that suit their customers’ requirements and expectations.
+Improved customer experience: Big data analytics enables organisations to obtain a deeper understanding of their customers preferences and behavior, which allows them to create more market specific and personalized products and services.
+These customized products would better suit with their customers’ requirements, demand and expectations.

-Big data analytics may assist organisations find areas where processes can be streamlined, prices can be lowered, and efficiency can be increased by analysing data from company activities.
+Big data analytics may assist organisations find areas where processes can be generalized and streamlined.
+It helps organizations to keep product prices lowered and competitive.
+Better efficiency can be achieved by analyzing data from company activities.

-Competitive advantage: Organisations that use big data analytics to increase efficiency, improve customer experience, and drive growth can acquire a competitive advantage.
+Competitive advantage: Organisations that use big data analytics get definite advantage over their competitors in terms of efficiency, improving customer experience, and driving growth.

-Innovation can be fueled by big data analytics by identifying new opportunities, uncovering trends and patterns, and providing insights into upcoming technology and market trends.
+Innovation: By getting better understanding of user behavior, market trends, price comparison, demographic challenges.
+Big data analytics can fuel Innovation in organization’s ecosystem by identifying new opportunities, uncovering trends and patterns, and providing insights into upcoming technology and market trends.

 Importance of big data analytics